Associate Dean for Research and External Funding

 Sola Adesope’s research is at the intersection of educational psychology, learning sciences, instructional design and technology.
-His recent research focuses on the cognitive and pedagogical underpinnings of learning with computer-based multimedia resources; knowledge representation through interactive concept maps & diagrams, meta-analysis of empirical research, evaluation of learning objects, and investigation of instructional principles and assessments in Science, Technology, Engineering and Mathematics (STEM) domains.
+His recent research focuses on the cognitive and pedagogical underpinnings of learning with computer-based multimedia resources; knowledge representation through interactive concept maps & diagrams, evidence-based practices through meta-analyses and empirical research, learning analytics, and investigation of instructional principles and assessments in Science, Technology, Engineering and Mathematics (STEM) domains.

 Dr. Adesope teaches the following courses: Theoretical Foundations of Learning and Instruction, Principles of Research, Quasi-Experimental Designs, Systematic Reviews and Meta-Analysis as well as Advanced Educational Psychology with Emphasis on Multimedia Learning Theories, Principles and Research.

-- 2015 – Co-Principal Investigator on a National Science Foundation grant entitled “An Instrument and Adoption Framework for Student Cognitive and Social Engagement with a Course”; $800,000
+- 2016 – 2018 – WSU Principal Investigator on a National Science Foundation grant entitled “An Instrument and Adoption Framework for Student Cognitive and Social Engagement with a Course”; $800,000

 - 2015 – Published article on the meta-analysis of intelligent tutoring system spotlighted by the Journals Program of APA